Medicine Man (film)

 Medicine Man is a 1992 American adventure drama film directed by John McTiernan.
-The film stars Sean Connery and Lorraine Bracco, and features an acclaimed score by veteran composer Jerry Goldsmith.
+The film stars Sean Connery and Lorraine Bracco as biochemists working in the Amazon rainforest on a cancer cure, and features an acclaimed score by veteran composer Jerry Goldsmith.

 Plot

-The pharmaceutical company Aston Laboratories sends biochemist Dr. Rae Crane into the Amazonian rainforest to locate researcher Robert Campbell, after his wife and research partner abandon him.
+The pharmaceutical company Aston Laboratories sends biochemist Dr. Rae Crane into the Amazonian rainforest to locate researcher Robert Campbell, after his wife (and research partner) abandons him.
 Crane is bringing equipment and supplies, but Campbell is upset the research partner is not forthcoming.
 He tries to send Crane home, but she demurs, as she has been assigned to determine whether Campbell's research deserves continued funding.

 Campbell has found a "cure for cancer", but attempts to synthesize the compound have failed.
 With supplies of the successful serum running low, Campbell isolates a derivative of a species of flower from which the formula can be synthesized and with Crane's help is determined to find its source.
 Campbell earns the title "medicine man" of the village by giving a boy with a stomach ache Alka Seltzer, insulting the real medicine man and driving him deep into the forest.
 A logging company is building a road headed straight for the village, threatening to expose the native population to potentially lethal foreign pathogens, as has happened before.
 In fact, Campbell's wife left him because he could not forgive himself for the tragedy.